MRIresearch/xnatbruker/README.md

 # xnatbruker

 ## Introduction
-This application transfers raw Bruker data to an XNAT instance and stores it as an MR Session with DICOM conversion achieved  using `Dicomifier`and NIFTI files generated using `BrkRaw`.
+This application transfers raw Bruker data to an XNAT instance and stores it as an MR Session.
+DICOM conversion is achieved using `Dicomifier` and NIFTI files are generated using `BrkRaw`.
 In XNAT the NIFTI files are uploaded into a resource folder called `BIDS` while the Bruker Raw Data is uploaded into a resource folder called `RAWDATA`.

 ## Basic usage